lumsx/devstack/README.rst

     - Click on **Insert** button for `Home` template that we have just imported
     - Click **Publish** and **EXIT TO DASHBOARD** from top left side menu icon

-Now we can repeat above mentioned steps for other pages you want to setup like Courses, Blog, About, Contact, FAQs etc.
+    | Now you can repeat above mentioned steps for other pages you want to setup like Courses, Blog, About, Contact, FAQs etc.
-*(Note: Home, courses and Blog pages are mandatory)*
+    | *(Note: Home, courses and Blog pages are mandatory)*

-- To set the landing page as **default home page**, perform these following steps:
+#.
+To set the landing page as **default home page**, perform these following steps:
     - Go to `Appearance > Customize`
     - Click on **Homepage settings**
     - Select **A static page** option